 - a built-in alignment aid that helps you line up putts and gives you feedback on your roll

 Srixon has been well-known as a maker of quality golf balls for decades.
-Their Z-Star model enjoys great popularity and very high ratings from golfers, with average scores of 4.7/5 on Amazon and 4.9/5 (94% recommended) on the Srixon website.
-It also made the 2021 Golf Digest Hot List.
+Their Z-Star model enjoys great popularity and very high ratings from golfers, and it also made the 2021 Golf Digest Hot List.